Baltimore Drug Crimes Attorney

 Experienced Advocacy Against Drug Charges in Baltimore County

-Drug crimes are among the most common heard in courts in Baltimore as well as courts across the nation.
-These crimes can range from the possession of a small amount of an illegal narcotic to be used for personal use to drug trafficking massive quantities across state lines.
+Drug crimes are among the most commonly heard in courts in Baltimore and across the nation.
+These crimes can range from possessing a small amount of an illegal narcotic for personal use to drug trafficking massive quantities across state lines.
 Drug charges can range from a marijuana violation on par with a traffic ticket to felonies punishable by up to 25 years in prison and fines of up to $50,000.
 Penalties may be doubled for repeat offenders.

 If you or someone you know has been charged with a drug crime of any magnitude, you should not hesitate to bring in a criminal defense lawyer skilled in handling such crimes in the local courts.
-At T. Wray McCurdy, P.A., our team has built a long-standing reputation for excellence in legal ability, trial practice, and for countless referrals from satisfied clients.
-Our lead attorney is a former Baltimore County prosecutor with inside knowledge of how the prosecution works.
-We are here to apply our considerable experience, skills, and tenacity to helping you reach the best possible case outcome.
+At T. Wray McCurdy, P.A., our team has built a long-standing reputation for excellence in legal ability and trial practice and countless referrals from satisfied clients.
+Our lead attorney is a former Baltimore County prosecutor who knows how the prosecution works.
+We are here to apply our considerable experience, skills, and tenacity to help you reach the best possible case outcome.

 Drug Crimes in Maryland

-In Maryland, illegal drugs are categorized by their degree of addictiveness and risk for abuse according to Schedules.
+In Maryland, illegal drugs are categorized by their degree of addictiveness and risk for abuse, according to Schedules.
 Schedule I drugs are the most dangerous and have no medical value.
-Schedule I includes such drugs as heroin, methamphetamine, LSD, and Ecstasy.
+Schedule I includes heroin, methamphetamine, LSD, and Ecstasy.
 Drug crimes can also include medical drugs such as oxycodone, hydrocodone, Valium, Adderall, Fentanyl, and more.
 If you are found to be in possession of such drugs without a valid prescription, you can be charged and prosecuted.